ACSAI-REPO/ACSAI-sheet/README.md

+# PLEASE READ ME
-# DO NOT COMMIT TO MAIN EVEN IF YOU CAN, WE WORK WITH PULL REQUESTS
+## DO NOT COMMIT TO MAIN EVEN IF YOU CAN, WE WORK WITH PULL REQUESTS

-# Hello good people (Check CA2 branch :) )
+### If you do not know how to use gitHub feel free to ask me

 ## Usefull Links:
                   Latex editor online: https://it.overleaf.com/